 My abstract class may have more methods than you are used to, or more than you can possibly imagine, but that's simply because your imagination is smaller than mine, your capabilities are smaller than mine, and your applications are smaller than mine.
 Or, to put it another way, compared to mine your imagination is puny, your intellect is puny, and your applications are puny.
 If you don't have the mental capacity to deal with a class which has that number of methods, then how can you have the mental capacity to deal with the same number of methods in multiple classes?
 You are not increasing the readability of the code, you are replacing highly cohesive code with ravioli code, which makes navigation through the code for maintenance purposes more difficult.

 One of the characteristics or symptoms of a true God class is that if the application expands then the God class expands with it.
 The application cannot be expanded without amending the God class.
-This situation does not exist my framework.
-In the past 10 years my enterprise application has expanded from 35 database tables to over 350, and as my so-called God class does not contain any references to any tables it is totally unaffected by the number of tables.
+This situation simply does not exist my framework.
+In the past 10 years my enterprise application has expanded from 35 database tables to over 350, and as my so-called God class does not contain any references to any tables it is totally unaffected by their number.
 When I add a new table to my application all I do is create a new table class which inherits from, not expands that so-called God class.
 I then create as many user transactions as I want from my library of Transaction Patterns, each of which will reference that table class using generic methods which were defined in that so-called God class.
 Did you read that?
 Each new table class inherits from the so-called God class, it does not cause it to expand in the slightest.
 So if that class does not expand when the application expands it does not suffer the symptoms of a God class, therefore it does not deserve to be called one.

 You may be confused by the fact that in order to implement inheritance you have to use the word "extends" in your code, as in